Joooohan/jax_trees/README.md

-# Decision tree
+# Decision Trees in JAX

-Simple implementation of a decision tree classifier done as a task to better understand these models.
+Simple implementations of Decision Trees, Random Forests and Gradient Boosted Trees with JAX.